aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether to enable the paging after data filtered,will take affect when EnablePaging is true.
+Gets whether to enable the paging after data filtered,will take affect when EnablePaging is true.
 When sets to true, the control will paging based on filtered data,the default value is false.

 **Returns:**
 boolean